Investor $ continue to flow to personalized nutrition startups

 "Foodsteps" is the first UK-based tech firm to provide carbon tracking and impact labeling to restaurants and caterers as well as food businesses.
 The firm offers three technology solutions: a cloud-based platform, labeling capability, and QR code scanning.
 They cover over 1,000 ingredients and incorporate carbon footprint, pollution, water use, and land use impacts.
 On the platform, food providers can upload recipes and view the sustainability impact of each ingredient.
 Using scoring similar to NutriScore, Foodsteps classifies food or recipes from A-E (A meaning low environmental impact of the product and E, high environmental impact).

-We believe that it is going to be only a matter of time before food waste becomes an integral part of personalised nutrition.
+We believe that it is going to be only a matter of time before food waste becomes an integral part of personalized nutrition.
 The UK has a number of innovative startups addressing the problem of food waste such as this startup Oddbox.

 American Nutrition Association (ANA) - Mapping the future 28th-1st October Chicago hybrid event